 Portrait of Homer

-Homer (; Ancient Greek: Ὅμηρος [hómɛːros], Hómēros; born c.
-8th century BC) was a Greek poet who is credited as the author of the Iliad and the Odyssey, two epic poems that are foundational works of ancient Greek literature.
-Homer is considered one of the most revered and influential authors...
+Homer (possibly born c.
+8th century BCE) may have been an Ancient Greek poet who authored the Iliad and the Odyssey, two epic poems that are foundational works of ancient Greek literature.
+Despite doubts about his authorship, Homer is considered one of the most revered and influential authors in history.

 More quotations from Homer